-pamela joined Watsi on January 10th, 2020.
-One year ago, pamela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. pamela's most recent donation supported Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.
+Pamela joined Watsi on January 10th, 2020.
+Two years ago, Pamela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pamela's most recent donation supported Karen, a 23-year-old casual laborer from Kenya, to fund fracture repair surgery so she can work easily again.

-pamela has funded healthcare for 23 patients in 5 countries.
+Pamela has funded healthcare for 29 patients in 5 countries.

-pamela has funded healthcare for 23 patients in 5 countries.
+Pamela has funded healthcare for 29 patients in 5 countries.

 Ar is a 28-year-old man who lives with his wife, three sons, and two daughters in a refugee camp.
 Originally from Burma, his family fled to Thailand 20 years ago due to civil war.
 His children attend school, except for his youngest daughter, who is not yet old enough.
 His wife is a homemaker and Ar works as a day laborer when work is available.
 Ar's family shared that, in addition to his day laborer pay, they receive a monthly cash card from The Border Consortium to purchase food in the refugee camp.
 Overall, the family's total monthly income is just enough to cover their basic needs.
 On September 2nd, Ar climbed a tamarind tree to pick tamarinds fruit.
 When the branch he was standing on suddenly broke, he fell and landed on his right arm and experienced pain in his back.
 He visited the camp hospital that day, and the medic initially determined that his arm was not broken.
 Due to recent positive COVID-19 cases in the refugee camp, Ar could not be immediately referred to the local hospital for further testing and was kept for observation at the camp hospital.
 When the pain in Ar's back and arm did not subside the next day, the medic referred Ar to the local hospital.
 After receiving a negative COVID-19 test, Ar was finally able to visit the hospital on September 6th, where he received an X-ray for his arm and a blood test for a second COVID-19 test.
 The X-ray revealed that his upper right arm is broken.
 With the help of our medical partner, Burma Children Medical Fund (BCMF), Ar will undergo surgery on September 8th to reset his fractured bones and ensure proper healing.
 The procedure will enable Ar to continue working in the future.
 BCMF is requesting $1,500 to fund this procedure.
 Ar shared, "I am scared to receive surgery.
 But I was told that I will not be able to work using my right arm if I do not receive surgery, so I gave my consent to the doctor.
 I hope that I will be able to work again after I receive treatment."